 Here is some more detailed information about how a recording/replaying process affects the debugger, and options for future improvements.

-From the perspective of a devtools server, debugging a replaying process is very similar to debugging a live process.
+From the perspective of a devtools server, debugging a recording/replaying process is very similar to debugging a live process.
 When execution is paused, the Debugger JS object and its various child objects can be used to inspect the execution state in the same way for a either kind of process.
 Here are the main differences:

 - Explicit commands must be sent to the debugger to control execution.
 The replayResumeBackward() and replayResumeForward() members may be called to resume execution, and the replayPause() member may be called to pause execution at the next opportunity.
-A replaying process can only pause at breakpoints and at snapshot points (currently these only happen when graphics updates are performed, at which point there is no JS on the stack).
+A child process can only pause at breakpoints and at snapshot points (currently these only happen when graphics updates are performed, at which point there is no JS on the stack).

 - There is a new onPopFrame handler, which is needed when doing reverse-step-in operations.